Frequently Asked Questions

 -

-ERA takes community health and wellbeing seriously, and have a dedicated Community Health Manager.
+ERA takes community health and wellbeing very seriously, and we have a dedicated Community Health Lead for each programme.
 We pride ourselves on having cultivated thriving and supportive fellowship communities, within a welcoming and inclusive environment.

 Throughout the fellowship, there will be one-to-one wellbeing support, social events, and other community activities.
 In 2025, social events included escape rooms, punting, pub trips, picnics, board games, quiz nights, walks, and karaoke.